fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 $e$ met true potential and saw $exp()$ in the mirror.

-$\pi$ realized about own troubles with closing loops, and started a really beautiful relationship with $2$
+$\pi$ realized about own troubles with closing loops, and started a really beautiful friendship with $2$

 $i$ think we go with the formulas...